 Haṭha Yoga Sadhana, settling practice

-You can find more meditations, updated regularly, on the Insight Timer app.
+You can find more meditations, and series, on the Insight Timer app and Yoga International.

 Have these been helpful to you?

 If you find the resources on this site of service in your own practice and study, and you are inspired to support Dr. Oakes as an independent teacher and scholar, please consider making a donation.

 “Mendicants, I will teach you how to develop noble right immersion with five factors.
 Listen and pay close attention, I will speak.”
 “Yes, sir,” they replied.
 The Buddha said this:

 “And how do you develop noble right immersion with five factors?
 Firstly, a mendicant, quite secluded from sensual pleasures, secluded from unskillful qualities, enters and remains in the first absorption.
 It has the rapture and bliss born of seclusion, while placing the mind and keeping it connected.
 They drench, steep, fill, and spread their body with rapture and bliss born of seclusion.
 There’s no part of the body that’s not spread with rapture and bliss born of seclusion.
 It’s like when an expert bathroom attendant or their apprentice pours bath powder into a bronze dish, sprinkling it little by little with water.
 They knead it until the ball of bath powder is soaked and saturated with moisture, spread through inside and out; yet no moisture oozes out.
 In the same way, a mendicant drenches, steeps, fills, and spreads their body with rapture and bliss born of seclusion.
 There’s no part of the body that’s not spread with rapture and bliss born of seclusion.
 This is the first way to develop noble right immersion with five factors.